Today I’m going show how I make homemade Mini Tart Shells.

 Mini Tart Shells Recipe

 TART SHELLS COOKIE DOUGH

 - 1 1/4 cup powdered sugar (160 grams)

 - 3 egg yolks (or use 1 large egg and1 teaspoon milk)

 - 2 tsp vanilla bean paste or vanilla extract

 - In the mixer fitted with a petal attachment beat unsalted, room temperature butter (2 sticks, 226 grams) and powdered sugar (1 cup and 1/4 cup) until smooth.
-In a small dish whisk together egg yolks and vanilla bean paste or vanilla extract (2 tsp).
+In a small dish whisk together egg yolks (3 egg yolks) and vanilla bean paste or vanilla extract (2 tsp).
 Gradually beat egg yolk mixture into the creamed butter.
 Scrape the bowl few times as needed.

 - Preheat oven to 350F.

-- Place mini tart shell mold onto a baking sheet.
+- Place mini tart shell molds onto a baking sheet.
 Spray with a no-stick spray, set aside.

-- Take out the chilled dough, cut it in half.
-Let if soften for 5 minutes.
+- Take out the chilled dough, and cut it in half.
+Let it soften for 5 minutes.
 Roll it out between 2 sheets of parchment or use Dough EZ Mat.
-Roll it out using 1/8 inch rolling guides.
+Roll it out using 1/8-inch thick.

 - Let cool for 10-15 minutes before removing tarts from the molds.
 Turn the mold upside down and tap it firmly onto your work surface to release the shell.